This is part 1/2 of an article published on Biz Latin Hub

 Toby interjects…: or the British!

 Donald Smallwood continues: Haha!
 Yes and even the British.
-Even though we fight each other about cricket and we do enjoy that, we definitely have a very different attitude- Australians are much more independent.
+Even though we fight each other about cricket and we do enjoy that, we definitely have a very different attitude – Australians are much more independent.
 The business council was pulled together 7 years ago to start to lobby the areas of opportunities with the government.
 For example, the CPTPP (Comprehensive and Progressive Agreement for Trans-Pacific Partnership) which is actually just about to become law, included us in some of the discussions that they were doing with the government to try and create the trade agreement.
-When like-minded people get together we start to create something of value.
+When like-minded people get together, we start to create something of value.
 Over the last 7 years, we have grown impressively.
-We now have 80 members, that includes 11 or 12 gold members (our top membership level).
+We now have 80 members, which includes 11 or 12 gold members (our top membership level).
 Companies include Qantas, Air New Zealand, BHP and Macquarie Capital.
 Macquarie I think is the largest bank in the world in terms of its involvement with infrastructure projects.

 Sergio Almazán: We also have Mexican and international companies such as GoldCorp or KPMG as members.
 In fact, this is something I would like to add to what Donald has mentioned.
 What we do as a Chamber is to try and add to what has already been done by the embassies.
 Both embassies have a commercial department, one is Austrade and the other is New Zealand Trade and Investment.
 We use our freedom and liberty to try and achieve what they cannot.
 Our funds are not provided by the taxpayer which allows us to be more creative and to try and create synergies to achieve a common objective.
 This is why other companies that are not necessarily Australian or New Zealand in origin want to become part of this business community as it is becoming stronger and stronger through our work.